Skip to main content

 • The member completes at least 600 hours of service in each of five calendar years.

-• The member reaches normal retirement age (for a list of normal retirement ages for each job class, see the “Retirement Benefits” section in this guide).
+• The member reaches normal retirement age.
+For a list of normal retirement ages for each job classification, go to employer reporting guide 1, Overview of PERS, section “Types of PERS Retirements,” “Normal Retirement.”

 Maintaining membership (loss of membership)

-To maintain membership in PERS, an employee needs to work in a “qualifying” position (i.e., more than 600 hours/year) and not lose nor withdraw their membership.
+To maintain membership in PERS, a PERS member needs to work in a “qualifying” position (i.e., more than 600 hours of service per calendar year).

-Membership in PERS is portable, meaning a member who leaves one PERS-participating employer to work for another PERS-participating employer retains their membership.
+Membership in PERS is portable, meaning a member who leaves one PERS-participating employer to work for another PERS-participating employer retains their membership and continues to earn benefits.

 Important factors for your employee to consider when deciding whether to withdraw their member account(s):